d-steve/homebridge-dynamic-timer/README.md

 The main purpose for this is to allow you to set dynamic countdown timers to be used to trigger Home Automations in HomeKit.

 LightBulb
-- Pro: main benefit is that you can create Home Automations using the Home app.
+- Pro: main benefit is that you can create Home Automations using the Home app for when the light bulb turns off.
-- Pro: the timer can be paused/unpaused by turning off/on the light without changing the brightness.
 - Con: the Home app expects the value to be a percentage of full brightness, so by default, the Home app will show 100% until the timer falls below 100 minutes left.
 You can use the "brightness_factor" config parameter to adjust this (ex: set brightness_factor to 10 to show brightness as the percent remaining out of 1000).

 Light Sensor